Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

 <br />
 <br />

-- <b> First, go on Aws Cloudformation we test our template by deploying it to make sure it works
+- <b> First, go on Aws Cloudformation test the template by deploying it to make sure it works
 <br />